EDGENortheastern/celebrity-height-app/README.md

 Streamlit will open automatically in your browser and display the title and message!
 See below what it should look like:

 ![Streamlit start screen](guides-assets/streamlit-start.png)
+**Figure 2:** Developer guide showing how to start the app with Streamlit.